giantswarm/app-admission-controller/README.md

 # app-admission-controller

-Admission controller for app CRs managed by app-operator.
+Admission controller for App CRs managed by app-operator.
+Does validation and defaulting for App CR submitted to the API server.

 ## Changelog